Your Donation would help to the Stranded people of LOCK DOWN due to COVID - 19, the Rag picker are the special people we are focusing on.

 I had never read from Jeremiah before and while contemplating this, a fireball, that would have fit in my hand, fell in front of me.
 It was not a figment of my imagination, my blanket burned where it had fallen.
 The fireball divided into two parts, one to the north and one to the south, both two meters distance from the other.

 And then it vanished.

-Then I saw a vision of myself standing in front of a harvest field ready to reap.
-A man dressed in white handed me a sickle to reap the harvest.
-Yes, I saw myself reaping.
-So, I did, and when I finished, I was very tired.
+I dropped into a deep sleep and saw a vision of myself standing in front of a harvest field ready to reap.
+A man dressed in white handed me a sickle to gather the harvest.
+So I did, and when I finished I was very tired.
 The same man in my vision said, “Now go and rest.”
 At the same time the bell for morning prayers rang and I awoke with great relief.
 I felt like a huge burden had been removed from me and inexpressible joy filled my heart.

 I started attending the classes and a team from Liberty University was there to teach a curriculum called, Bible Training Centre for Pastors (BTCP).
 It was my first experience with American teaching and I found their accent difficult to understand.
 At the same time, I became very sick and was diagnosed with typhoid fever.
 I had no money for treatment, no phone to call home, and I also feared failing the semester because I could not understand the Americans.

 My temperature climbed dangerously high and I began to vomit in the night.
 But everybody was sleeping and the seminary did not offer medical care.
 I left the room to vomit and thought, I should leave, this is not the place I belong to.

 Then I heard the same voice as before.
 The Lord said to me, "No, you are not going from here".

 “I am sick, Lord, and I do not understand the language,” I said.